 9. Pharmacy Benefit Managers (PBMs)

 Someone explained that Pharmacy Benefit Managers are “Basically bloodsucking middlemen that sit between hospitals and health insurers.
-They were supposedly created to control prescription drug costs and manage formularies, but they actually drive prices up.
+They were supposedly created to control prescription drug costs and manage formularies, but they drive prices up.
 One of the many terrible causes of high medical costs in the states.”

 10. Social Media Influencers

 While over five thousand people suggested they want to see social media influencers vanish as an industry in the next ten years, others argued it would never happen.
-One elaborated, “It’s advertising, and I don’t think that’s going away any time soon.
+One elaborated, “It’s advertising, and I don’t think that’s going away soon.
 It’s freelance marketing.”

 Honorable Mentions: US tax preparers, puppy and kitty farms, for-profit health insurance, and fast fashion.
 What do you think?
 Did Reddit get this one right?
 Did they leave any industry out?

 The internet inspires this article and does not necessarily reflect the views or opinions of The Cents of Money.